 As an ACCA chartered accountant and member, you are required to continue your professional development.
 But this shouldn't be considered a tick-box exercise - you should view training, coaching and further learning as being an investment in your career.
 The nature of accountancy is changing; as the finance function moves ever closer to the centre of business, the role accountants play is changing with it.
 As such, it is important to keep up to date, learn new skills and techniques, and document your progress on your CV to show your commitment.

 4. ACCA accountants have various career options

-As an ACCA qualified accountant, you have the opportunity to negotiate higher pay with employers and secure progression to more senior roles.
+As an ACCA chartered accountant, you have the opportunity to negotiate higher pay due to the ACCA salary payscale and secure progression to more senior roles.
 You need to be able to demonstrate the additional value you can add, as a result of being an ACCA member.
-The Robert Half Salary Guide reveals that the average group accountant, working for a large organisation, can expect to earn between £47,000 and £75,500 this year, while a cost accountant working for smaller organisation should take home between £39,000 and £45,500.
+In the case of accounting degree vs ACCA, the Robert Half Salary Guide reveals that the average group accountant, working for a large organisation, can expect to earn between £47,000 and £75,500 this year, while a cost accountant working for smaller organisation should take home between £39,000 and £45,500.
 As an ACCA qualified accountant (calculate yours here), you may be able to negotiate a salary in the upper end of these brackets, as employers will be keen to secure your services.

 How to become a chartered accountant - ACCA

-If you are left thinking, how do I become a chartered accountant with the Association of Chartered Certified Accountants (ACCA)?
-Because they offer entry to those with no qualifications as well as people with advanced qualifications, the time it takes to complete the process can vary.
+If you are left thinking, "how do I become an ACCA chartered accountant with the Association of Chartered Certified Accountants (ACCA)?", because they offer entry to those with no qualifications as well as people with advanced qualifications, the time it takes to complete the process can vary.
 The ACCA advise working and studying simultaneously for the fastest results, which they predict could take as little as three or four years.

 CIMA qualified and looking for career advice?
 Check out these 5 essential points to boost your career.